 the risk of prostate or testicular cancer, heart disease, high blood pressure, stroke, or dementia

 What are the side effects of a vasectomy?

 All surgery has some risks.
-Rarely, after a vasectomy you might have bleeding, infection, pain, and/or swelling.
+Rarely, after a vasectomy you might have bleeding, infection, pain, bruising, or swelling.

 - A vasectomy doesn't work right away.
 It takes 8 weeks or more to get rid of the sperm that is stored in the tubes.

 - It is simpler, safer, and less expensive than a tubal ligation.